yongjiajun/rPi-LED-Configurator/README.txt

 REQUIREMENTS
 ------------

-A Raspberry Pi running Bash shell is required to execute the script script.
+A Raspberry Pi running Bash shell is required to execute the script.
 SU's permissions will be required to perform LED manipulations.

 INSTRUCTIONS